Standard contractual clauses

 16. Remuneration for assistance under this agreement

-1. Frame is entitled to a separate fee according to consumption for assistance/assistance in relation to the
+1. Openframe is entitled to separate remuneration according to consumption for assistance/assistance in relation to the

 Appendix A – Information about the processing